Srijancse-zz/OfflineExtension/README.md

-This is a mediawiki extension for WikiToLearn that will add offline suppoort to the current Wiki Editor.
+This is a mediawiki extension for WikiToLearn that will add offline support to the current Wiki Editor.